DHTMLX/scheduler-docs/data/how_to_start.md

 ##Step 7.
 Loading data from the server

 To load data from a database, use the api/scheduler_load.md method where specify a file realizing server-side 'communication' as a parameter.

-You may write the full server side by yourself, but we recommend to use <a href="https://docs.dhtmlx.com/doku.php?id=dhtmlxconnector:start">dhtmlxConnector</a>, as the easiest way.
+{{note You can use [dhtmlxConnector](https://docs.dhtmlx.com/connector__php__index.html) library for a quick start, as shown in this tutorial, but for a new project we recommend implementing the backend API manually, for greater flexibility.
+See details in the server_integration.md article.}}

 So, for our task you need to call the method as shown below: